Fenced Frame

 Note: This representation is meant to allow config-generating APIs to reduce latency by resolving the values of reporting destinations asynchronously, after they’ve already constructed and returned the fenced frame config (and even after the config has been loaded, and event reports have been generated inside the fenced frame).
 When the config-generating API declares the fenced frame reporting map, they can mark certain destinations as pending using an empty list, and then maintain a reference to the map for later.
 If the fenced frame attempts to report an event to a destination while it is still pending, it stores the event in this list for later handling.
 When the config-generating API or its callback eventually finalizes a reporting destination through the reference it kept, it will handle all of the pending events stored in the list.
 If the destination is never finalized, then the pending events will never be sent.

-In order to finalize a reporting destination, given a fenced frame reporting map reporting map, a FenceReportingDestination destination, a map destination map whose keys are strings and whose values are urls, and macro map, which is either null or a map whose keys are strings and whose values are strings, run these steps:
+In order to finalize a reporting destination, given a fenced frame reporting map reporting map, a FenceReportingDestination destination, an origin reporting url declarer origin, a map destination map whose keys are strings and whose values are urls, and macro map, which is either null or a map whose keys are strings and whose values are strings, run these steps:

 1. Assert that reporting map[destination] is a list (i.e., that destination’s metadata has not yet been finalized).